-Connecting with Your Most "Difficult" Students
+Connecting with Your Most "Difficult" Students to Build a Positive Classroom Culture in Middle School

 While teaching can often be an incredibly challenging profession, I really do love teaching, especially at the middle school level.
 I enjoy teaching this age for many reasons.
 First of all, there is no other age like middle school.
 Every single day is different with these students; they keep me on my feet.
 They also have some absolutely hilarious antics.
 It is fun to make lessons exciting for my students and see them show their understanding in creative ways.
 Helping students understand the material and witnessing their growth during the school year is very rewarding.
 Working with other middle school teachers, learning from one another, and sharing the exciting things that happen in our classrooms make for a happy work environment.
 However, there is one aspect of teaching I like more than any other.